department-of-veterans-affairs/vagov-content/pages/burials-memorials/veterans-burial-allowance.md

 ## What kind of benefits can I get?

+For burial in a national cemetery, you'll receive:

 - An allowance for burial and funeral costs
-- An allowance for the plot or interment
+- An allowance for the plot (gravesite) or interment
-- An allowance for transporting the Veteran’s remains for burial in a national cemetery
+- An allowance for transporting the Veteran’s remains for burial

-**Note**: The Veteran's family will need to cover the cost of funeral director services.
+**Note**: The Veteran's family will need to cover the cost of funeral director services, like cremation.

-## What documents and information do I need to apply?
+## What documents do I need to send with my application?

-**You may need a copy of:**
+**You'll need to send copies of these documents:**
 - The Veteran’s military discharge papers (DD214 or other separation documents)
 - The Veteran’s death certificate
-- Any documents you have for the cost of transporting the Veteran’s remains
+- Any documents or receipts you have for the cost of transporting the Veteran’s remains

 ## As a surviving spouse, do I need to file a claim for burial costs?
 No. When we receive notice of the Veteran’s passing, we automatically pay a set amount to eligible surviving spouses of record to help cover burial and funeral costs.
 But you'll need to file a claim for additional benefits to help pay for the plot, the cost of interment, or transportation of the remains to the cemetery.